-Fujifilm X-E1 versus Sony A7R III
+Fujifilm X-E1 vs Sony A7R III

-The Fujifilm X-E1 and the Sony Alpha A7R III are two digital cameras that were revealed to the public, respectively, in September 2012 and October 2017.
+The Fujifilm X-E1 and the Sony Alpha A7R III are two digital cameras that were announced, respectively, in September 2012 and October 2017.
 Both the X-E1 and the A7R III are mirrorless interchangeable lens cameras that are based on an APS-C (X-E1) and a full frame (A7R III) sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Sony provides 42.2 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Sony provides 42.2 MP.

 Body comparison: Fujifilm X-E1 vs Sony A7R III

 The physical size and weight of the Fujifilm X-E1 and the Sony A7R III are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 The X-E1 can be obtained in two different colors (black, silver), while the A7R III is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably larger (26 percent) than the Fujifilm X-E1.
 Moreover, the A7R III is substantially heavier (86 percent) than the X-E1.
 It is noteworthy in this context that the A7R III is splash and dust-proof, while the X-E1 does not feature any corresponding weather-sealing.